 What’s been attributed to Telegram’s crypto project?

 Gram will be the payment unit of the Telegram Open Network (TON) blockchain platform developed by the creators of the messenger Telegram.
 These cannot be mined because they will all immediately be released during emission.
 Tokens will be distributed directly to the largest investors by the project itself.
 The entry threshold is very high at $20 million.
 The estimated cost of a single Gram is $1–3.

 This is how it played out: the name of the platform and internal tokens was officially confirmed; emission took place.
-And in the summer of 2018, Telegram held a closed presale (pre-ICO) in two rounds.
-The developers managed to attract $850 million during each of them, resulting in a total of 1.7 billion in investments.
+And in the spring of 2018, Telegram held a closed presale (pre-ICO) in two rounds — in February and March.
+The developers managed to attract $850 million during each of them, resulting in a total of $1.7 billion in investments.

 Hype surrounding the Telegram Open Network

 Due to frequent rumours and unconfirmed information, opinions on the viability of the new cryptocurrency project were divided.
 One half of the experts and enthusiasts believed that TON would not be in demand in the crypto community because the purpose of the platform was unclear at the time.
 The other half did not believe that this project belonged to Durov and Telegram until official statements came from them.
 Disputes flared up both in forums and in cryptocurrency chats.
 Only the pre-ICO that took place later could offer a little reassurance to both sides.

 Considerable hype surrounding the Telegram Open Network has grown among those for whom are interested in it as a way to make X’s, that is, those who manage to buy Gram at the project’s inception and resell it for between five and ten times more after entering the market.
 These numerous private traders and micro-investors saw it as another highly profitable ICO.
 None of them were upset that small players were denied access.